Gambling is ruining my relationship — how to stop the damage

 Tell the truth — all of it

-Partial confessions make things worse.
-Full transparency is the only starting point.
+Partial confessions make things worse — they get discovered later and reset every clock to zero.
+Full transparency (total losses, every account, every loan) is the only honest starting point.

 Block access on every device